Dr Potter and Anonymous disagree whether the

 Israelites shall return and seek the LORD their God, and David their

 king…in the latter days."
 This was written long after David's death and

 Jesus and the Pharisees accept the Psalms as prophetic of

 Isaiah began fulfilment in Jesus' ministry.

 of the blind shall be opened, and the ears of the deaf unstopped"

 (Isaiah 35:5) with "The blind receive their sight…the deaf hear".

 (Matthew 11:5) He considers that such prophecy-fulfilment combinations

 again indicate fabrication.

-Why not go further and
+go further and

 call today's sight-restoring cataract operations and hearing-restoring